 At Tidemill Academy, we believe that all children need the opportunity to experience as many rich and diverse opportunities as possible and our art provision does just this.
-We employ an artist in residence who has a specialism in puppetry but is also skilled in other forms of art including pottery, painting and art theory.
-Throughout lessons, children are encouraged to produce creative work and explore their ideas as well as recording them.
-Children become proficient in drawing, painting, sculpture and other art techniques while also learning how to evaluate and analyse creative works using the language of art.
-Pupils learn about a wide range of great artists, and understand the historical and cultural developments of different art forms.
+We employ an artist in residence who is a practising artist and painter, skilled in sculpture, print making and art theory.
+Throughout lessons, children are encouraged to produce creative work and explore their ideas as well as recording them in their art journals.
+From KS1, all pupils have an art skills journal which provides a valuable snapshot of each pupil’s journey in art at Tidemill.
+Pupils learn about a wide range of great artists, and they understand the historical and cultural developments of different art forms.

-Art at Tidemill Academy follows the National Curriculum, linking to the International Primary Curriculum (IPC) where it is meaningful.
+Art at Tidemill Academy follows the national curriculum, linking to the International Primary Curriculum (IPC) where it is meaningful.
 In KS1, children are taught about different materials and develop skills accordingly.
 They learn about colour, pattern, texture, line, shape, form and space and begin to develop their ideas and expression in art.
 In KS2, these techniques are progressively built upon and developed in terms of control, use of materials, exploration of creativity, experimentation and an increasing awareness of different types of art.
-From KS1, all pupils have an art skills journal which provides a valuable snapshot of each pupil’s journey in art at Tidemill.
+Therefore, children at Tidemill become proficient in drawing, painting, printing and other art techniques while also learning how to evaluate and analyse creative works using art specific vocabulary.